 Chris and Oli have been driving the sustainability focused mission, but the way was paved with Dowie Doole founders, Norm Doole and Drew Dowie.

 Norm and Drew’s coming together is similar to that of Chris and Oli.
 A winemaker and an architect who married their ideas on sustainable practices and how to implement them practically.

 Norm was one of the founders of Willunga Basin Water; taking treated water from Christies Beach Wastewater Treatment Plant, they pump to to many growers of the McLaren Vale region.

 Cheaper than bore water, the reclaimed water is used for drip irrigation of vines, fruit trees, nut crops and flowers.

 It’s undoubtable that the cellar door has an intrinsic ethos surrounding sustainability.
 Even the location was chosen with that in mind.

-Located on an empty slot in the vineyards, instead of cutting things down to make space, the cellar door was always intended to improve things.
+The concept endeavoured to turn an empty disused place into something beautiful.
+The cellar door is located on an empty slot in the vineyards, where instead of cutting things down to make space, the addition improves what was already in existence.

 Dowie Doole can be found at 598 California Road, McLaren Vale, SA.